Quality starts with knowing your tiles.

 Does My Porcelain Tile Require Sealing?
 (Non-glazed tiles only)

-- Some manufacturers pre-seal their products in readiness to the laying process, if your porcelain is not pre-sealed then pre-sealing prior to grouting, should generally be carried out where dark coloured grout is to be used on porous tiles.
-This will ensure that the colour grout does not bleed into the kitchen tiles for example.
+• Some manufacturers pre-seal their products in readiness to the laying process, if your porcelain is not pre-sealed then pre-sealing prior to grouting, should generally be carried out where dark coloured grout is to be used on porous tiles.
+This will ensure that the colour grout does not bleed into the tile.
 In some instances, you may wish to pre-seal dark porcelain tiles where light grout is to be used.

 Rectified